Publications and Papers

 Lawrence A. Hamermesh

-Ruby R. Vale Professor of Corporate and Business Law, Widener University School of Law (Senior Special Counsel, Securities and Exchange Commission Division of Corporation Finance, 2010–2011)
+Executive Director, Institute for Law and Economics, and Professor Emeritus, Widener University Delaware Law School (Senior Special Counsel, Securities and Exchange Commission Division of Corporation Finance, 2010–2011)

-- The Importance of Being Dismissive: The Efficiency Role of Pleading Stage Evaluation of Shareholder Litigation (with Michael Wachter) (forthcoming 2016).
+The Importance of Being Dismissive: The Efficiency Role of Pleading Stage Evaluation of Shareholder Litigation (with M. Wachter), 42 J. Corp.
+L. 597 (2017).

 Richard J. Herring

-Jacob Safra Professor of International Banking, Professor of Finance, The Wharton School; Co-Director, Wharton Financial Institutions Center
+Jacob Safra Professor of International Banking, Professor of Finance, The Wharton School; Co-Director, Wharton Financial Institutions Center, The Wharton School

 Robert W. Holthausen

-The Nomura Securities Company Professor and Ernst and Young Professor, Professor of Accounting and Finance, and Chairman, Accounting Department, The Wharton School
+The Nomura Securities Company Professor, Professor of Accounting and Finance, The Wharton School

-Corporate Valuation: Theory, Evidence and Practice, with Mark Zmijewski, Cambridge Business Publishers, 2014.
+Corporate Valuation: Theory, Evidence and Practice, with Mark Zmijewski, Cambridge Business Publishers, 2020 (2nd ed.).

 Robert P. Inman

-Richard King Mellon Professor of Finance; Professor of Finance and Economics, Business and Public Policy, Real Estate, The Wharton School
+Richard King Mellon Professor of Finance (Emeritus); Professor of Finance and Economics, Business and Public Policy, Real Estate, The Wharton School

 Michael S. Knoll